winsoft666/NSIS-UI-Plugin/README.md

 # Project Introduce

-[NSIS-UI-Plugin](https://github.com/winsoft666/NSIS-UI-Plugin) support a way to create setup with beatiful, modern UI.
+[NSIS-UI-Plugin](https://github.com/winsoft666/NSIS-UI-Plugin) support a way to create setup with beautiful, modern UI.

 [NSIS-UI-Plugin](https://github.com/winsoft666/NSIS-UI-Plugin) plugin use Qt as UI library by default, you can use any UI library in theory, such as [DuiLib](https://github.com/winsoft666/duilib2).